junxit/us-congress-bills-109/metadata.md

 - 2006-09-28 — Placed on the Union Calendar, Calendar No. 420.
 - 2006-09-28 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 109-695.
 - 2006-09-28 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 109-695.
+- 2006-09-29 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.